10th Annual Political School

-September sees the hosting of our 2012 annual globalisation school.
-ILRIG has been hosting its globalisation school since 2002.
+September sees the hosting of our 2012 annual political school.
+ILRIG has been hosting its political school since 2002.
 Activists from a wide range of organisations, including social movements and trade unions throughout Africa are invited to apply.

 Globally the crisis of capitalism has deepened in 2012 – with Europe at the centre of a debt crisis prompted both by the bailouts of the 2009-2010 phase and the terms of the setting up of the EU as a unity of countries having very different levels of capitalist development.